 How long does healthcare AI implementation take?
 Administrative workflows such as scheduling, prior authorization prep, and claims support often move faster than clinical deployments because they involve narrower approval paths.
 Exact timing still depends on integration, security review, and change management.

 What does healthcare AI implementation cost?
-Cost depends on workflow complexity, integration depth, compliance requirements, and how much forward-deployed workflow work is needed.
+Cost depends on workflow complexity, integration depth, compliance requirements, and how much implementation support the rollout needs.
 The most important planning move is to scope the pilot tightly enough that ROI can be measured quickly.

 How is agentic AI different from traditional healthcare RPA?
 Traditional RPA follows brittle scripts and tends to break on workflow variation.
 Agentic AI can work with unstructured language, classify more exceptions, and coordinate across tools, but it still needs guardrails, approvals, and auditability.